Boylston Water District

 Water bills are sent quarterly on the 1st (January, April, July, October) on a revolving basis by route.

-Office Hours: Monday thru Friday - 8:00am to 4:00pm.The phone number is: 508-869-3400
+Office Hours: Monday through Friday - 8:00am to 4:00pm.
+Phone: (508)869-3400

-Superintendent - Scott McCubrey, Tel: 508-869-2212 (Emergency telephone number)
+Superintendent - Scott McCubrey, Phone: (508)869-2212 (Emergency telephone number)

-Operator - Steve Sulkoski
+Operator – David Rice

 Town of Boylston website

-Morningdale Pumping StationDrinking Water Sources
+Description: Description: Morningdale Pumping StationDrinking Water Sources

 State and Federal drinking water regulations require certain chemical treatments before groundwater enters the distribution system.
-The only chemical treatment process is for corrosion control in which Potassium Hydroxide (which adjusts the ph and alkalinity of the water) is added to minimize lead and copper.
+The only chemical treatment process is for corrosion control in which Potassium Hydroxide (which adjusts the pH and alkalinity of the water) is added to minimize lead and copper.

-Rules and Regulations
+Rules and Regulations (Updated 2023)

 Awards